python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 in PEP 639 with detailed explanations why they were rejected.

-Core metadata fields
+Core Metadata fields
 --------------------

-Potential alternatives to the structure, content and deprecation of the core metadata fields specified in :pep:`639`.
+Potential alternatives to the structure, content and deprecation of the Core Metadata fields specified in :pep:`639`.

 Re-use the ``License`` field